Black vulture

 The black vulture is a scavenger and feeds on carrion, but will also eat eggs, small reptiles, or small newborn animals (livestock such as cattle, or deer, rodents, rabbits, etc.), albeit very rarely.
 They will also opportunistically prey on extremely weakened, sick, elderly, or otherwise vulnerable animals.
 In areas populated by humans, it also scavenges at dumpster sites and garbage dumps.
-It finds its meals either by using its keen eyesight or by following other (New World) vultures, which all possess a keen sense of smell.
+It finds its meals by using its keen eyesight or following other (New World) vultures, especially those of the Cathartes genus which possess a keen sense of smell.
 Lacking a syrinx—the vocal organ of birds—its only vocalizations are grunts or low hisses.
-It lays its eggs in caves, in cliffside rock crevasses, dead and hollow trees or, in the absence of predators, on the bare ground, generally raising two chicks each year.
-The parents feed their young by regurgitation from their crop, an additional digestive organ unique to birds, used for storing excess food; their “infant formula”, of sorts, is thus called “crop milk”.
-In the United States, the vulture receives legal protection under the Migratory Bird Treaty Act of 1918 despite the fact it does not migrate whatsoever.
+It lays its eggs in caves, in cliffside rock crevasses, dead and hollow trees, or, in the absence of predators, on the bare ground, generally raising two chicks each year.
+The parents feed their young by regurgitation from their crop, an additional digestive organ unique to birds, used for storing excess food; their "infant formula", of sorts, is thus called "crop milk".
+In the United States, the vulture receives legal protection under the Migratory Bird Treaty Act of 1918.
 This vulture also appeared in Mayan codices.